typelevel/natchez/modules/docs/src/main/paradox/reference/spans.md

 - You can add a field to a span via the `put` method on `Span` or `Trace`.
 - Fields are write-only.
 There is no way to inspect a span's fields.

-Some field tags are meaningful to tracing back-ends in an implementation-specific way.
+Some field tags are meaningful to tracing back-ends in a vendor-specific way.
 These include internal trace/span identifiers, timing information, indication of errors, and so on.
 These fields are added automatically during the span's lifetime

-Some tags are "standard", in the sense that they are recommended by emerging standards (OpenTracing, OpenTelemetry) as tags for common span fields.
+Some field tags are "standard", in the sense that they are recommended by emerging standards (OpenTracing, OpenTelemetry).
 Back ends recognize these fields sporadically.
 You can construct fields that use these standard tags via the `Tags` object.

-Other tags are arbitrary strings that you can create as you wish.
+Other field tags are arbitrary strings that you can create as you wish.
 Most tracing back ends allow you to query for traces/spans base on these tags, and display them in a table when viewing a span.

 ## Constructing Spans